laconicwolf/SiteKick/README.md

 ### Scan a list of URLs and perform dirbusting of a directories specified in a local file, printing to the terminal
 `python3 sitekick.py -uf urls.txt -d file -df directories.txt -p`

+## Invoke-SiteKick
+The main differences between this script and the Python version is that this script does not perform dirbusting and does not spawn a browser if the title cannot be found.
+I had played around with using a silent IE COM object to browse for title information, but this resulted in a perormance reduction that wasn't worth it.
+This script also does not provide a CSV output option, however it is compatible with the cmdlet Export-Csv.
+For usage, import the Invoke-SiteKick.ps1 script and run:
+`Get-Help Invoke-SiteKick`

 ## Usage for web_addr_generator.py